 The Flex features a 360-degree magnetic swivel base that is mounted to a flat surface, while the camera snaps into place on the base and can twist in any direction you want.
 Like others on this list, there are a range of other accessories available too.

-There is no extra hub to connect to your router, it features a built-in speaker and microphone and it comes in black and white colour options.
+There is no extra hub to connect to your router, it features a built-in speaker and microphone and it comes in black and white options.
 Canary offers 24 hours of video viewing without a subscription after which you pay a flat rate a month or year for 30 days history.

 Logitech Circle 2